Skip to main content

 Figure 3.1.
 Nearly all geologic processes observed on Earth fit in some way into Plate Tectonics Theory.
 Figure 3.2.
 A simplified model of plate tectonics showing types of lithospheric plate boundaries.

-This page titled 3.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?